marekzajac97/bf2-blender/README.md

 - Head over to [Releases](https://github.com/marekzajac97/bf2-blender/releases/) for download
 - To install see [Blender Add-ons](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html)

+## Compatibilty
+- Compatible only with Blender 4.0
+- pure-python implementation of collision mesh export is painfully slow, thus this part of export will require a pre-compiled module `bsp_builder`.
+For now, pre-build binaries are only avalible for Windows x64, for macOS/Linux you have to build them yourself!

 ## Usage

 After installation, set up your `BF2 mod directory` (`Edit -> Preferences -> Add-ons -> BF2 Tools -> Preferences`) it's mandatory to load textures and export texture paths!
 Then you can use `BF2` submenu in `File -> Import/Export`.